ibm-cloud-docs/containers/cs_users.md

 Review the access policies and permissions that you can grant to users in your {{site.data.keyword.Bluemix_notm}} account.
 {:shortdesc}

-The operator and editor roles have separate permissions.
+The {{site.data.keyword.Bluemix_notm}} Identity Access and Management (IAM) operator and editor roles have separate permissions.
 If you want a user to, for example, add worker nodes and bind services, then you must assign the user both the operator and editor roles.
-For more details on corresponding infrastructure access policies, see [Customizing infrastructure permissions for a user](#infra_access).<br/><br/>If you change a user's access policy, {{site.data.keyword.containershort_notm}} cleans up the RBAC policies associated with the change in your cluster for you. </br></br>**Note:** When you downgrade permissions, for example you want to assign viewer access to a former cluster admin, you must wait a few minutes for the downgrade to complete.
+For more details on corresponding infrastructure access policies, see [Customizing infrastructure permissions for a user](#infra_access).<br/><br/>If you change a user's access policy, the RBAC policies associated with the change in your cluster are cleaned up for you. </br></br>**Note:** When you downgrade permissions, for example you want to assign viewer access to a former cluster admin, you must wait a few minutes for the downgrade to complete.

 |{{site.data.keyword.containershort_notm}} access policy|Cluster management permissions|Kubernetes resource permissions|
 |-------------|------------------------------|-------------------------------|